UniversalPipeWrench/unified-user-data-format/spec/saved_playlist_object.md

 #### > `"thumbnail"`

-The URL to the plylist's thumbnail.
+The URL to the playlist's thumbnail.

+This field CAN be omitted, e.g if the playlist doesn't have a thumbnail, or if the exporter doesn't store this metadata.

+If present, it MUST represent the original URL to the thumbnail as found on the service mentioned in `type`.

 ### Overview